 That is 830 watts of the continuous power required and taking the drills surge into consideration at startup.
 It would be best to go for a 2000w inverter because you might also want to use higher wattage power tools.

 It is unlikely that you would use the drill for more than 30 minutes per session.
 But you may have the radio switched on for 8 hours and the lights for 3 in the evening.

 This might equal a total power consumption of 915 watts over the day.
 Assuming it is a 12V system we now need to convert the watt usage to amps.
 This will then allow us to size the battery for the system.

 To do this we need to divide the number of watts the appliance consumes per hour by the volts (12).
-Then multiply by the number of hours the appliance is used to to find the total amp consumption.
+Then multiply by the number of hours the appliance is used to find the total amp consumption.
 The drill isn’t being used for a whole hour.
-So for 30 minutes use its total amp consumption needs to be halved.
+So for 30 minutes of use its total amp consumption needs to be halved.

 |Appliance||Watts||Amps Consumed Per Hour||Hours used||Total Amps consumed|

 |Lights||25 watts||2.03 amps||3Hrs||6.09|

 |Total||830 watts||68.45 Amps||42.45|

 The table shows quite clearly that a 100Ah LiFePO4 battery is required to power this particular shed setup.
 If you were to use lead-acid it might be prudent to use a higher amp hour battery.

 Because it is better to overestimate the battery amp consumption due to inefficiencies in the system.